Global Data Privacy Laws: 26 Key Regulations Around the World

 2016

-After four years of discussions, the EU parliament approved the General Data Protection Regulation (GDPR).
+After years of discussion, the General Data Protection Regulation or GDPR was passed by EU parliament.

 2018